Mobiprox: Supporting Dynamic Approximate Computing on Mobiles: Mobiprox Framework

 \subsubsection{Mobiprox Android Compiler}

-Mobiprox introduces significant extensions to the ApproxHPVM compiler infrastructure to support compilation and tuning of Android applications.
-The development of mobile apps using Mobiprox involves the compilation of the tuning binary and the inference binary (Figure~\ref{fig:amc-pipeline}).
-While the tuning binary remains confined to the server environment and is handled by the ApproxHPVM compilation pipeline, the inference binary is cross-compiled from a server to a mobile (Android).

-We implement a mechanism for turn-taking interplay of the ApproxHPVM and Android NDK LLVM compiler toolchains (Algorithm~\ref{alg:llvm-compile}).
-We enabled this by clearly partitioning the compilation steps, harnessing the fact that LLVM-based compilers apply transformations to an intermediate representation termed LLVM-IR.
-Note that HPVM and ApproxHPVM extend LLVM-IR by defining HPVM-IR upon which approximation-related transformations are applied.
-This clear partitioning allows us to use Android NDK for generating the initial LLVM-IR suitable for Android applications and for generating the machine code containing approximate NN operations suitable for mobile GPUs at the final compilation step, while using ApproxHPVM's HPVM-IR transformations for the internal part of the compilation pipeline in order to insert the description of the desired approximate tensor operations.
+Mobile application development with Mobiprox involves compiling the tuning binary and the inference binary (Figure~\ref{fig:amc-pipeline}).
+While the tuning binary is confined to the server environment and is handled by the ApproxHPVM compilation pipeline, the inference binary is cross-compiled from a server to a mobile (Android).
+We implement a mechanism for turn-taking between ApproxHPVM and Android NDK LLVM compiler toolchains (Algorithm~\ref{alg:llvm-compile}).
+We enable this by clearly partitioning the compilation steps and harnessing the fact that LLVM-based compilers apply transformations to an intermediate representation termed LLVM-IR.
+Note that ApproxHPVM extends LLVM-IR by defining HPVM-IR to which approximation-related transformations are applied.
+This clear division allows us to use Android NDK for generating the initial LLVM-IR suitable for Android applications and for generating the machine code containing approximate NN operations suitable for mobile GPUs in the final compilation step, while using HPVM-IR transformations for the internal part of the compilation pipeline to insert the description of the desired approximate tensor operations.